 Before baking, I sprinkle grated parmesan on top of the quiche.
 As it bakes, the entire thing will smell like a giant, deep-dish supreme pizza (cheese, sausage, onion, pepper) and yes, it’s glorious.

 I used this recipe calorie calculator and the total calories for the entire quiche = 855.
 6 large servings = 142.5 OR 8 smaller servings = 106.8.
-In the pictures I took of this quiche, I cut it into 8 slices.
+In the pictures, I cut it into 8 slices.
 I usually cut it into 6 larger slices because a larger slice is more satisfying.
 All this math gives me a headache.
 Forks up!

 140 Calorie Cheesy Sausage Quiche